rosseab-bit/stockManage/README.md

  <p align="center"><img src="src/update_list.png" /></p>

  ## This software is in develpment.
-But the basic functions you can use.
+But you can use the basic functions.

 For questions or recommendations.
 You can contact me.
 LinkedIn: [Ricardo Benitez]( www.linkedin.com/in/roseabdev)